ch4itu/EternalBliss/README.md

   - Gold = `enemyLevel * 10 + 15`
   - XP = `enemyLevel * 15 + 20`
 - **Navigate** → Use boats to cross water bodies (15 moves per boat) or pickaxes to clear mountains (10 uses per pickaxe).
+- **PvP Combat** → Challenge other players to real-time battles with wagering system (boats, keys, pickaxe, gold).
 - **Progress** → Spend gold on items, trade with peers using atomic transfers.
 - **Offline Play** → The game can be played completely offline; local state is stored, then synced back to Algorand in one efficient transaction.
-- **Immortality** → Your Hero NFT is forever etched on-chain — your story can't be lost.
+- **Immortality** → Your Hero NFT is forever etched on-chain – your story can't be lost.

 ---